haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 It is fast!

-- Don't overuse `func (*Logger) With`.
-Because if log line is too long, there is a possibility that we can lost it.
 - Use `MarshalLogObject` when we need to hide some field of object when log (field is long or has sensitive value)
 - Don't use `Panic`.
 Use `Fatal` for errors when start service to check dependencies.
 If you really need panic level, use `DPanic`.
 - If doubt, use `zap.Any`.
-- Use `context_id` or `trace_id` in every log lines for easily debug.
+- Add some kind of `trace_id` in every log lines for easily debug.

 ### Read config with [spf13/viper](https://github.com/spf13/viper)